 The pandemic caused by the spread of COVID-19 adversely impacted our operations, cash flow, and financial position.
 For example, we have recently seen an increase in COVID-19 related employee absences that has made it more difficult to manufacture our products.
 The pandemic has also created significant volatility, uncertainty and economic disruption.
 Emerging variants and uneven vaccination rates across the globe could lead to additional volatility, uncertainty, and economic disruption.
 New or continuing outbreaks of COVID-19 could lead to future decreases in demand for our products.
 The actions taken to combat COVID-19 could have a negative impact on future operating results, cash flows and financial condition.
-We believe that COVID-19's adverse impact on our operating results, cash flows and financial condition will be primarily driven by: the severity and duration of the COVID-19 pandemic; the COVID-19 pandemic's impact on the Unites States and international healthcare systems, the U.S. economy and worldwide economic disruptions.
+We believe that COVID-19's adverse impact on our operating results, cash flows and financial condition will be primarily driven by: the severity and duration of the COVID-19 pandemic; the COVID-19 pandemic's impact on the Unites States and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.
 In addition, government action related to the COVID-19 pandemic, such as new regulations mandating vaccines for companies with over 100 employees and for government contractors could have an adverse impact on our business and operating results by, among other things, increasing costs to verify compliance and making it more difficult to retain existing employees or hire new workers.